MicrosoftDocs/memdocs/memdocs/configmgr/apps/deploy-use/create-deploy-scripts.md

 ## Script output

-Client's return script output using JSON formatting by pipeing the script's results to the ConvertTo-Json cmdlet.
+Client's return script output using JSON formatting by piping the script's results to the ConvertTo-Json cmdlet.
 The JSON format consistently returns readable script output.
 For scripts that do not return objects as output, the ConvertTo-Json cmdlet converts the output to a simple string that the client returns instead of JSON.

 - Scripts that get an unknown result, or where the client was offline, won't show in the charts or data set. <!--507179-->
 - Avoid returning large script output since it's truncated to 4 KB. <!--508488-->